bottlepy/bottle/apidoc/plugins/devguide.rst

 .. class:: Plugin(object)

     Plugins must be callable or implement :meth:`apply`.
 If :meth:`apply` is defined, it is always preferred over calling the plugin directly.
-All other methods are optional.
+All other methods and attributes are optional.

     .. attribute:: name

         Both :meth:`Bottle.uninstall` and the `skip` parameter of :meth:`Bottle.route()` accept a name string to refer to a plugin or plugin type.
-This works only for plugins that define a name attribute.
+This works only for plugins that have a name attribute.

     .. method:: setup(app)